philfoss/admingrid/README.md

 # admingrid
-Visual helper for content and design admins using Higher Logic cms
+Visual helper for content and design admins